-- 1. Agencies considering incorporating material by reference should evaluate whetherensure that the material will be reasonably available both to the regulated community and other interested parties. - 2.
+- 1. Agencies considering incorporating material by reference should evaluate whether the material will be reasonably available both to the regulated community and other interested parties. - 2.
 If an agency incorporates by reference material that can be published without violating copyright or other legal protection, the agency should make that material available electronically in a location where interested parties will be able to find it easily. - 3.
 When an agency is considering incorporating by reference into a regulation material that cannot be published without infringing copyright, the agency should work with the copyright holder to ensure the material will be reasonably available to regulated and other interested parties both during rulemaking and following promulgation. - a.
 If more than one standard is available to meet the agency's need, it should consider restrictions on availability as one factor in determining which standard to use. - b.
-Agencies should determine whether request holders of copyright holders in incorporated material towill consent to its free publication, and, if so, make the material available as in paragraph (2), above. - c.
-If copyright holders do not consent to free publication of incorporated materials, agencies should work with them and, either through the use of technological solutions, low-cost publication, or other appropriate means, to-promote the availability of the materials while respecting the copyright holder's interest in protecting its intellectual property. - 4.
-In deciding whether to incorporate a particular copyrighted material by reference, and in working with a copyright holder to ensure the material is reasonably available, an agency should consider:
+Agencies should determine whether copyright holders in incorporated material will consent to its free publication, and, if so, make the material available as in paragraph (2), above. - c.
+If copyright holders do not consent to free publication of incorporated materials, agencies should work with them and use technological solutions to promote availability of the materials while respecting the copyright holder's interest in protecting its intellectual property. - 4.
+In deciding whether to incorporate a particular copyrighted material by reference, and in working with a copyright holder to ensure the material is reasonably available, an agency should consider: - a.

-- a.
 The stage of the regulatory proceedings, because access may be required during rulemaking to make public participation in the rulemaking process effective; - b.
 The need for public disclosure to achieve agency policy or to subject the effectiveness of agency programs to public scrutiny; - c.
 The cost to obtain a copy of the material, including the cumulative cost to obtain incorporated material that itself incorporates further materials; and - d.
-The identity of parties that must have access to the incorporated material, and their ability to bear the costs of accessing such materials. - 5.
-When considering incorporating by reference highly technical material, agencies should include in the notice of proposed rulemaking an explanation of the material and how its incorporation by reference will further the agency's regulatory purpose.
+The identity of parties that must have access to the incorporated material, and their ability to bear the costs of accessing such materials.

+5. When considering incorporating by reference highly technical material, agencies should include in the notice of proposed rulemaking an explanation of the material and how its incorporation by reference will further the agency's regulatory purpose.